 Joints that are affected by arthritis or gout aren’t forgiving when it comes to mobility or comfort.
-At Centra Internal Medicine in Sun City, Arizona, Manish Sahni, MD, offers joint injections to ease the pain and discomfort of inflamed joints.
+At Centra Internal Medicine in Sun City and Phoenix, Arizona, Manish Sahni, MD, offers joint injections to ease the pain and discomfort of inflamed joints.
 To find out how joint injections can help you move and relieve your pain, call or book an appointment online at Centra Internal Medicine today.

 Joint injections refer to steroids or other medications injected directly into your joints to ease swelling from an injury or medical condition.
 You can get a joint injection for any injured joint, including your: